Why scholars are diagramming neural network models: Diagram content relates to conceptual models

 \subsection{Specific graphical objects}

 Arrows have been linked with the concept of functional processes \citep{heiser2006arrows}.
-All surveyed diagrams used arrows, perhaps suggesting that the systems are understood as being compositional and sequential (rather than as objects which enact a function).
+All surveyed diagrams used arrows, perhaps suggesting that the models are understood as being compositional and sequential (rather than as objects which enact a function).

 Labels for "layers", sets of neural nodes often performing a particular neural network function, are common.
-These neural network functions often have metaphorical or descriptive names, such as "embedding" or "attention", which form an informal lexicon of computational artefacts.
-The labels are often used alongside more complex sets of graphical objects signifying the system, performing the role of (linguistically) simplifying and linearising the system without taking a sentential form.
+These NN functions often have metaphorical or descriptive names, such as "embedding" or "attention", which form an informal lexicon of computational artefacts.
+The labels are often used alongside more complex sets of graphical objects signifying the NN, performing the role of (linguistically) simplifying and linearising the model without taking a sentential form.
 To take a specific example, the layer labels are often of the form "embedding layer", i.e. mentioning the function.
 This in turn might be labelling a set of blocks labelled "BERT".
 In this sense, this type of diagram contains cognitive support for two parallel mental models, that of function in the original diagram, and that of state in the layer labels.
 This particular aggregation-and-switching-mental-model usage of labels is very common, but not exclusive.
 Some diagrams may instead have mathematical functions (e.g. "tanh") labelling layers.
 Principally the association between these representations is grouping by alignment, but may additionally make use of "linking" graphical objects such as arrows, brackets, or blocks, or grouping by colour.
+Aspects of the content were surveyed by \citet{marshall2021structuralist}, who propose groupings for NN diagrams based on their ``diagrammatic'' (relational) and ``content'' (semantic) features.
+The four proposed NN diagram classes are Visual, Mathematical, Lightweight and Unorthodox.
+Challenges associated with creating groupings of these diagrams are noted, and further comment: ``We have not shown that this heterogeneity is a problem per se, but it does differ from many other Computer Science domains where diagrammatic representation of systems is more standardised.''

 Many graphical objects, and almost all diagrams, utilise labels (in English).
 This suggests a low level of semantic content within the graphical objects.
-Perhaps this is because of the non-physical nature of the systems, which makes it challenging to signify visually without the aid of an established formal language.
+Perhaps this is because of the non-physical nature of the models, which makes it challenging to signify visually without the aid of an established formal language.